Pay up or dry up - Egyptian gas at a crossroads

-In the deepest well ever drilled in the delta, some 7 km under the sea bed and in 649 metres of water, BP has found a 50 km-long structure with a hydrocarbon column over 180 metres deep, the British oil multinational announced on Sept.
-9.
+In the deepest well ever drilled in the delta, some 7 km under the sea bed and in 649 meters of water, BP (BP.L) has found a 50 km-long structure with a hydrocarbon column over 180 meters deep, the British oil multinational announced on September 9.

 With an estimated 1.2 trillion cubic feet or more, the well, named Salamat, will not by itself make a significant dent in Egypt’s chronic energy shortage or revive its flagging exports.